This article by Angus D. Birditt was produced for Pasture for Life (PfL)

 I am trying to keep a living root in the soil at all times, minimising the synthetic inputs, reducing the disturbance, keeping the soil productive, covered from the elements, and by using livestock, such as, with mob grazing that speeds up soil health and biodiversity.

 I have become over reliant on hybrid ryegrass species.
 Ryegrass has its place but more diversity of grass and herb species is the way I want to go.
 Rye grass alone would be too rich for my native cows, it is also highly dependent on external inputs.
 Higher levels of roughage grown (species dependent and letting the grass go to seed) can also slow the process of digestion in the animal in the rumen helping retain nutrients.

 It takes time to see improvements, and provides scope to save on fixed costs.
 It will take time to see the benefits of using these regenerative farming methods, but over a period of half a decade or so, I am hoping to see an improvement in my productivity.

-DC: I would say for those looking to become a member, the Pasture Fed Livestock Association is a great platform for knowledge exchange between farmers and a ‘bouncing block’ for ideas, not only for experienced practitioners but also for farmers wanting to go down more of a forage based system.
-Much of farming is also about observation; questioning what you are doing and how improvements can be made, PFLA can facilitate this.
+DC: I would say for those looking to become a member, Pasture for Life is a great platform for knowledge exchange between farmers and a ‘bouncing block’ for ideas, not only for experienced practitioners but also for farmers wanting to go down more of a forage based system.
+Much of farming is also about observation; questioning what you are doing and how improvements can be made, PfL can facilitate this.